florian-beetz/bachelor-thesis/thesis.md

 ### LibreOffice

-JabRef uses the LibreOffice SDK to insert citations and references into LibreOffice documents.
+JabRef uses the LibreOffice +SDK to insert citations and references into LibreOffice documents.
-However, the SDK consists of multiple artifacts all exporting the same package `com.sun.star`, so they are incompatible with JPMS due to a split package (see [@sec:jr_mig]).
+However, the +SDK consists of multiple artifacts all exporting the same package `com.sun.star`, so they are incompatible with +JPMS due to a split package (see [@sec:jr_mig]).
-Thus the complete SDK and JabRef's functionality to interface with LibreOffice was temporarily removed.
+Thus the complete +SDK and JabRef's functionality to interface with LibreOffice was temporarily removed.

-Possible long-term solutions include bundling all artifacts as one artifact, so the LibreOffice SDK is no longer modular, but requires consumers to load all of it.
+Possible long-term solutions include bundling all artifacts as one artifact, so the LibreOffice +SDK is no longer modular, but requires consumers to load all of it.
-The problem of the split package however would be solved, as the SDK is then only one module to export the package.
+The problem of the split package however would be solved, as the +SDK is then only one module to export the package.
-Another solution could be to rename the packages contained in each artifact, this however would break backwards-compatibility of the SDK.
+Another solution could be to rename the packages contained in each artifact, this however would break backwards-compatibility of the +SDK.

 The issue was reported to the Document Foundation, the maintainer of LibreOffice^[[https://bugs.documentfoundation.org//show_bug.cgi?id=117331](https://bugs.documentfoundation.org//show_bug.cgi?id=117331)].
 [@tbl:lo-split] shows the development on the bug report.